maxim-belkin/ITPF_advanced_git/_episodes/01-deeper-look.md

 ---
-title: "Introduction to Git branches"
+title: "A deeper look on Git commits"
 teaching: 30
 exercises: 20
 questions:
+- "What information does Git store in its commits?"
+- "What is 'a parent of a commit'?"
-- "How Git manages history of changes to a project?"
+- "How to inspect different objects in Git repository?"
-- "What is a branch and why do we need them?"
+- "What is a branch in Git?"
 - "How can we create a new branch and use it?"
 objectives:
 - "Understand how Git organizes commits."
+- "Understand what information Git commits have."
 - "Understand the purpose of branches."
-- "Understand the true purpose of HEAD."
 - "Understand the difference between Git repository, workding directory, and staging area."
 keypoints:
 - "Git commits are 'connected' to one another."